 NHS England require all health providers to provide information about the position and experience of Black and Minority Ethnic (BME) staff through an annual WRES return.
 We have completed our return for 2017.
 Below is our completed template and the action plan which shows what we intend to do with the results:

 The board of directors receives a six-monthly update on our progress report on how we are delivering our equality objectives.
 The latest updates can be found in board papers here.

 On April 6, 2016 Bradford Teaching Hospitals NHS Foundation Trust launched a new set of equality objectives.
 They have been developed following consultation with the local voluntary and community sectors, staff and public sector partners, and an external consultation process which delivered 156 individual responses.

 The objectives have been approved and ratified by the Trust’s board of directors.
 The objectives set out the eight equality priorities that will be worked on over the next four years.
 They are shared objectives with Bradford District Care Foundation Trust and Airedale NHS Foundation Trust.

 Progress will be monitored against the equality objectives every six months by the board of directors.

 - A summary of the Equality Objectives can be found here.

 - A summary along with the rationale for the objectives can be found here.

 Please note that these are the headline objectives and for each there is or will be a detailed delivery plan developed and delivered.

+You have the right to be treated fairly in recruitment and career progression.
+You can expect to work in an environment where diversity is valued and equality of opportunity is promoted.
 You will not be discriminated against on any grounds including age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
-You have a responsibility to treat other patients and our staff with dignity and respect.
+You have a responsibility to ensure that you treat our patients and your colleagues with dignity and respect.